EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Approach

 \subsection{Bi-Fovea Self-Attention}

-Figure~\ref{fig:eagle_eyes} shows the physiological structure and photoreceptor cell density distribution of bi-fovea in eagle eyes.
-Relatively speaking, the shallow fovea of eagle vision is used for coarse-grained environmental perception, and the deep fovea is used for fine-grained prey recognition.
-Taking inspiration from this fact, we expect to establish a similar module as bi-fovea in eagle eyes.
-This leads to the Bi-Fovea Self-Attention (BFSA).
-The illustration of this BFSA is shown in Figure~\ref{fig:BFSA}.
+{Eagle eyes possess unique bi-fovea physiological and visual characteristics.} The shallow fovea of eagle vision is {utilized} for coarse-grained environmental perception, and the deep fovea is used for fine-grained prey recognition. {Inspired by} this fact, a Bi-Fovea Self-Attention (BFSA) is proposed. {An} illustration of this BFSA is shown in Figure~\ref{fig:BFSA}.
 The BFSA consists of a Shallow Fovea Attention (SFA) and a Deep Fovea Attention (DFA).
-In terms of structural design, we did not simply connect the SFA and DFA in parallel or in cascade.
-Instead, we design an unique connection pattern inspired by the bi-fovea visual structure of eagle eyes, which we call the bi-fovea structural design principle.
-This bi-fovea structural design principle combines the advantages of parallel and cascade connections, ensuring that we can use SFA to model the global feature dependencies of images and employ DFA to capture fine-grained feature representations of targets.
+In terms of {the} structural design {of BFSA}, {the SFA and DFA are not simply connected in parallel or in cascade.
+Instead, the Bi-Fovea Vision Interaction (BFVI) structure derived from eagle vision is adopted.} This BFVI {structural} combines the advantages of both parallel and {cascaded} connections, {allowing the SFA to model the global feature dependencies of images while enabling the DFA to capture the fine-grained feature representations of the targets.}